-This study seeks, in a specific way, to feed the motivation in people who have the vocation of teaching, enabling them with the tools that allow them to develop education with Christian principles.
-With this aim, it will give a general approach to the main educational criteria and its historical process; in addition, it looks for the development of the students' interest in personal investigation.
+This course seeks to feed the motivation in people who have the vocation of teaching and to enable them with the tools needed to develop their education founded on Christian principles.
+We will also study a general approach to the main educational criteria and its historical process.
+In addition, it looks for the development of the students' interest in a personal investigation.